Gigabyte X870E Aorus Master X3D Ice

 • The form factor is ATX on Gigabyte X870E Aorus Master X3D Ice and E-ATX on Gigabyte X870E Aorus Xtreme X3D AI Top.

-• The height is 244 mm on Gigabyte X870E Aorus Master X3D Ice and 285 mm on Gigabyte X870E Aorus Xtreme X3D AI Top.
+• The board height is 244 mm on Gigabyte X870E Aorus Master X3D Ice and 285 mm on Gigabyte X870E Aorus Xtreme X3D AI Top.

-• Gigabyte X870E Aorus Master X3D Ice has 7 USB 3.2 Gen 2 ports (USB-A) while Gigabyte X870E Aorus Xtreme X3D AI Top has 8.
+• USB 3.2 Gen 2 ports (USB-A) number 7 on Gigabyte X870E Aorus Master X3D Ice and 8 on Gigabyte X870E Aorus Xtreme X3D AI Top.

 Specs Comparison